Mufasaxi/MovieMuse/README.md

 pip install -r requirements.txt
 ```

+In addition to those, you'll need two API Keys.
+One for [TMDB](https://developer.themoviedb.org/docs/getting-started) and one for [OpenAI](https://openai.com/index/openai-api/)

 ## Starting the application
 After setting up the environment and installing the dependencies the app can be run using
 ```